 - Sign up for a Duo account

-- Create a new WordPress integration to get an integration key, secret key, and API hostname.
+- Log in to the Duo Admin Panel and create a new WordPress application to get an integration key, secret key, and API hostname.
 (See Getting Started for help).

 Install and Configure the Plugin